 - 1503.
 Finality.
 The Committee's decision to deny readmission is final and may not be appealed to any UC Law SF officer or body.
 Except as provided in §1504, a petition for reconsideration will not be accepted. - 1504.
 Reconsideration.
 Petitions for reconsideration will be accepted for review by the Committee under the standards set forth in §1502 only if submitted within 90 days of the notice to the petitioner of the denial of the original petition for readmission and the Committee determines that the evidence on which the petition for reconsideration is based was unknown to and could not have been reasonably discovered by the petitioner at the time of the first hearing before the Committee.
 A student may file a petition only once on such a ground and is not entitled to an oral hearing. - 1505.
 Terms and conditions of readmission.
 If the Committee on Disqualified Students readmits a student, the Committee shall require the student to re-enroll in every first-year course.
 Subject to any terms and conditions imposed by the Committee, the Provost & Academic Dean may waive this re-enrollment requirement for any course in which, in the opinion of the Provost & Academic Dean, the student demonstrated sufficient proficiency when the student first completed the course.
-The student also must have the minimum cumulative grade point average or better at the conclusion of the student's second year of studies at the College (i.e., at the conclusion of the student enrolls while repeating the first-year curriculum).
+The student also must have the minimum cumulative grade point average or better at the conclusion of the student's second year of studies at the College (i.e., at the conclusion of the student's re-enrollment in the first-year curriculum plus any upper division courses in which the student enrolls while repeating the first-year curriculum).
 The Committee may impose additional terms and conditions as it deems appropriate. - 1506.
 Academic supervision.
 A student who is readmitted following academic disqualification also shall be subject to the Academic Supervision requirements of §1602.